w3f/Grants-Program/applications/skynet-substrate-integration.md

 ### Project Details

-In its final form, the Skynet Pallet would allow projects built with Substrate FRAME to access any Skynet Portal on the network using off-chain workers in order to do the following on Skynet:
+In its final form, the Skynet Substrate SDK made for use in Off-chain Worker Pallets would allow projects built with Substrate FRAME to access any Skynet Portal on the network using off-chain workers in order to do the following on Skynet:

 - Upload a file or directory and return the skylink for use by the runtime
 - Download a skyfile to storage or for use by runtime